kennethd/coursera-getdata-009-project/CodeBook.md

 columns from the start.

-To accomplish this subset, I created a logical vector of feature names sapply()ed to a function that used grepl() to test each name against the simple regex '(mean|std)' (with ignore.case=T), and applied this column mask to the single data frame prepared above.
+To accomplish this subset, I created a logical vector of feature names by testing each name against the simple regex '(mean|std)' (with ignore.case flag), and applied this column mask to the single data frame prepared above.

 The data returned by `getStdsAndMeansDataset()` includes these 86 columns of named numerical data, plus the added "activity" factor, and integer vector